Slavery in Cuba: History

-The British had also freed 90 enslaved people who had sided with them during the invasion, in recognition of their contribution to the Spanish defeat.
-Given their role in the Seven Years' War, Spanish colonial official Julián de Arriaga realized that enslaved people could become partisans of foreign nations which offered them freedom.
-He thus began to issue cartas de libertad and emancipated some two dozen enslaved people who had defended Havana against the British.
-The Spanish Crown increased the imports of enslaved people in order to ensure the loyalty of European-Cuban planters and to increase revenues from the lucrative sugar trade, as the crop was in high demand in Europe by this time.
+The British had also freed 90 Cuban slaves who had sided with them during the invasion, in recognition of their contribution to the Spanish defeat.
+Given their role in the Seven Years' War, Spanish colonial official Julián de Arriaga realized that Cuban slaves could support foreign nations that offered them freedom.
+He thus began to issue cartas de libertad and emancipated some two dozen slaves who had defended Havana against the British.
+The Spanish Crown increased slave imports to ensure the loyalty of European Cuban planters and to increase revenues from the lucrative sugar trade, as the crop was then in high demand in Europe.

-In 1792 enslaved people of the French colony of Saint-Domingue began a revolution on the nearby island of Hispaniola.
-In 1803, ships carrying both white European and free people of color refugees arrived in Cuba from Saint-Domingue.
+In 1791, slaves in the French colony of Saint-Domingue rose up in rebellion.
+In 1803, ships carrying white and free people of color refugees arrived in Cuba from Saint-Domingue.
 Though all the passengers on board had been legally free under French law for years, and many of the mixed-race people had been born free, upon their arrival the Cubans classified those of even partial African descent as slaves.
 The white passengers were allowed entry into Cuba while African and mulatto passengers were restrained on the ships.
 Some of the white passengers had additionally claimed some of the Black passengers as slaves during the journey.
 The women of African descent and their children were particularly subject to being pressed into slavery.

 The Haitians finally gained their independence in 1804.
-They declared the new Republic of Haiti, making it second Republic in the Western Hemisphere and the first founded by formerly enslaved people.
-Cuban slaveholders watched these events closely, but took comfort in thinking the rebellion was the result of the radical politics of the French Revolution, during which the French government had abolished slavery in the colonies before attempting to reintroduce it shortly afterwards.
+They declared the new Republic of Haiti, making it second Republic in the Western Hemisphere and the first founded by former slaves.
+Cuban slaveholders watched these events closely, but took comfort in thinking the rebellion was the result of the radical politics of the French Revolution, during which the French government had abolished slavery in the colonies before Napoleon attempted to reintroduce it shortly afterwards.
 As the new freedmen set up small subsistence farms in Haiti, Cuba's planters gained much of the sugar market formerly held by Saint-Domingue's large plantations.
-As sugar expanded to dominate the economy in Cuba, planters greatly expanded their importation of enslaved people from Africa.
+As sugar expanded to dominate the economy in Cuba, planters greatly expanded their importation of slaves from Africa.
 As a result, “between 1791 to 1805, 91,211 slaves entered the island through Havana”.